 - If you want the field to have a Default Value, enter that in the Default Value field

 - Tick the Mandatory box if data must be entered in that field.
 (N.B. don’t make too many fields mandatory, or users will get annoyed!)

 To delete a Custom Field or Standard Field just untick the Live box for that field.
 The data will remain in the field, and if you turn the field back on again later, that data will reappear.
 Be careful if you later reuse that field with a different Field Type after data has been entered, for example if you change from a CheckBox to a Date type, as it may produce unpredictable results.

 If in doubt, contact Customer Support to clear the existing data.

 Multi-Line CRM Custom Fields

 If you want to create a field where you can select more than one option within the dropdown, you can use Multi-Line Custom Fields, for example for Products, where a customer may buy more than one product from you.
-Create the LookUp Table as normal and when you add the table to your Custom Field, select the table Type as ‘Multi-Line’.
+Create a Drop Down List as normal and when you add the table to your Custom Field, select the table Type as ‘Multi-Line’.

 The table below details the possible Field Types available in CRM Custom Fields:

 |Field Type||Maximum Size||Driven by a Look Up Table||Comments|